Family Dentistry Bensalem, PA

 How long does it take for children’s teeth to grow back?

 When children lose their baby teeth, the time it takes for the permanent teeth to come in can vary.
-Typically, once a baby loses their tooth, it can take a few months to even a year or more for the permanent tooth to emerge fully.
-The front teeth usually grow quicker, often within a couple of months.
+After a baby tooth falls out, it usually takes a few months to a year or more for the adult tooth to come in.
+The front teeth usually grow quickly, often within a couple of months.
 Molars and other teeth may take longer.

 How painful are fillings for kids?